clux/js-talk-cisco/TALK.md

 o + '' // works for everything with this named method

 o.
 TAB // these methods all exist by default
-// If you want a completely blank object, you **literally**, and, stay with me here, to get nothing, you have to **inherit from NULL**.. var blank = Object.create(null); // Object.create is the new way of doing inheritance, and you don't need it, except when inheriting from null.. blank.
+// If you want a completely blank object, you have to.. this sounds terrible.. to get a single primitive value, you have to **inherit from NULL**.. var blank = Object.create(null); // Object.create is the new way of doing inheritance, and you don't need it, except when inheriting from null.. blank.
 TAB blank + ''; // primitive value does not have this method